A refined energy bound for perpendicular bisectors

 The main new idea in this paper is to apply an energy bound to a refined subset of the pairs of points of $\pts$.
 We show that there is a large set $\Pi \subset \pts \times \pts$ of pairs of points, such that

 is small.
 In particular, we define $\Pi$ to be the set of pairs of points of $\pts$ that are not contained in any circle or line that contains too many points of $\pts$.
-We use a point-circle incidence bound, proved in \cite{aronov2002cutting}, to show that $\Pi$ must be large, and use an argument similar to that bounding $\en$ in \cite{lund2015bisector} to show that $\en^*$ must be small.
+We use a point-circle incidence bound, proved in \cite{aronov2002cutting, agarwal2004lenses, marcus2006intersection}, to show that $\Pi$ must be large.
+We use a slightly modified version of the argument used to bound $\en$ in \cite{lund2015bisector} to show that $\en^*$ must be small.
 An application of the Cauchy-Schwarz inequality then shows that there must be many distinct bisectors determined by pairs of points in $\Pi$, which of course implies that there must be many bisectors in total.